-For the past three years, we have worked with over 40 new customers who have planted from ½ acre to 260 acres on hemp farms in Colorado.
+For the past three years, D R Fish Fertilizer Company has worked with over 40 new customers who have planted from ½ acre to 260 acres on hemp farms in Hotchkiss, Delta, Crawford, and Paonia, CO.
 These hemp farmers are new growers or conventional farmers.
 The conventional farmers generally need help with a new unknown crop, or greenhouse growers having never farmed outside dealing with mother nature’s complexities, temperatures, water use, soils, and almost always a lack of biology and trace elements.
+Contact us today if you have any questions.

 The following is for informational purposes only.
 We DO NOT sell hemp seeds or clones.
-We sell the trace elements and the biology to increase the growth and health of the hemp plant.
+We sell the trace elements and the biology to increase the growth and health of the hemp plant, along with organic soil fertilizers and hay.

 Hemp is planted from seed or from clones.
 The seed quality in Colorado could be better, so most of our CBD growers raise their own clones or purchase them.
 We have found that the most important aspect of the clone growth is to pay close attention to the root development.
 A strong root system is the most critical aspect of the future growth and health of the desired crop output, CBDs.
 SP-1 has been a huge benefit for the need to develop the large healthy root system, as well as other biological products we supply.
 Please check our Web page list under Organic Products.